PulkitAgg/competitive-programming/DP/problems.md

+Here we have discussed three types of DP problem
+1. 0/1 Knapsack - We can select at max one item [Link](#problems-based-on-01-knapsack)
+2. Unbounded 0/1 Knapsack - We can select as many items as we want [Link](#problems-based-on-unbounded-01-knapsack)
+3. Bounded 0/1 Knapsack - Quantity of each item will be given to us.
+[Link](#problems-based-on-bounded-01-knapsack)

+---

-# Problems based on 0/1 Kanpsack
+# Problems based on 0/1 Knapsack

 ### 1. 0/1 Knapsack Problem
    Maximize profit for given knapsack capacity and given item list